Jc2k/Jc2k.github.io/about.md

 title: About
 ---

+I'm currently working for a European public benefit organisation in the IT security sector.

-I'm the resident Systems Specialist at [Isotoma](https://www.isotoma.com/).
-I build high availability cloud applications for Amazon Web Services.
-I do security, performance and reliability and deployment automation.
+I've previously worked as a Systems Specialist at [Isotoma](https://www.isotoma.com/) where I built high availability cloud applications on Amazon Web Services.

+I do security, performance, reliability and deployment automation engineering.

 I build DevOps tooling like [touchdown](http://docs.yaybu.com/projects/touchdown/).

-I dabble in Django - mostly working to better integrate it into Isotoma's standard AWS setup.
+I dabble in Django, and grudgingly hit React with sticks until it does what I want.

 I :heart: noodles.